FreespiritD/sdroxide/docs/USER_MANUAL.md

 split that way, both were too small to use.

-In FT8 and FT4 the count of stations decoded in the last slot sits at the right of the chip row, so it reads from all three views, and answering somebody from the decode list switches to **QSO** by itself — you started an exchange, so the panel shows you the exchange.
+In FT8 and FT4 the count of stations decoded in the last slot sits at the right of the button row, so it reads from all three views, and answering somebody from the decode list switches to **QSO** by itself — you started an exchange, so the panel shows you the exchange.
 In SSTV the live picture and the received gallery stack one above the other instead of sharing the width.